kieker-monitoring/tool-artifact/README.md

 ## Start

+Launching all Docker containers will take 2 to 3 minutes.

 ```bash
 docker compose up -d
 ```

 ## Browsing TeaStore and ExplorViz WebUIs

+After launching the containers, you will be able to browse the WebUIs of TeaStore and ExplorViz.

 * [TeaStore WebUI](http://localhost:8080)
 * [ExplorViz WebUI](http://localhost:8082)